ericdefelice/Dungeon_Crawler/README.md

 Dungeon Crawler
 =======

-**Dungeon Crawler**: a 3D action RPG/adventure game, built using my Gumshoe game engine.
+Dungeon Crawler is a 3D action RPG/adventure game, built using my Gumshoe game engine.
 It currently only supports Windows and DirectX 11 (I have no porting plans).

 The main purpose of the game is to serve as a functional project used to test and build up the engine.
+The current design is to make a 3D isometric game (in the vein of Diablo), with action RPG elements and some puzzle elements (a la Resident Evil).

-My goals *include*:
+My goals include:

 * Fully functional 3D game using the custom engine
 * Procedurally generated maps and (maybe) puzzles